View Document Text

 Item 17: Voting Client Securities

-on corporate actions pertaining to the Client’s investment assets.
-The Client shall instruct the Client’s qualified custodian
+acting on corporate actions pertaining to the Client’s investment assets.
+The Client shall instruct the Client’s

-receive any written or electronic proxy materials, we would forward them directly to you by mail, unless you have
+were to receive any written or electronic proxy materials, we would forward them directly to you by mail, unless

-authorized our firm to contact you by electronic mail, in which case, we would forward you any electronic solicitation to
+you have authorized our firm to contact you by electronic mail, in which case, we would forward you any

 Item 18: Financial Information